Annual Catholic Appeal

 Mary showed us how to live in love and charity.
 Your gifts to the Annual Catholic Appeal promote the revolution of tenderness across the archdiocese.
 Learn how our efforts at St. Patrick Parish can help those in need and help build the church!

-On the weekend of April 23, pledge cards will be available in the social hall after all 5 Masses.
-To relieve congestion in the social hall on the weekend, parents with students in PSR and full-time school will receive their pledge cards in the students' Wednesday folders on April 26.
+Pledge cards will be available in the social hall after all 5 Masses on the weekends of April 8, 15, and 22.
+To relieve congestion in the social hall on the weekend, parents with students in PSR and full-time school will receive their pledge cards in the students' Wednesday folders.

 Dennis Luecke • 636-327-6675

 Your participation, no matter how small – even a dollar, will help.
 Why even a dollar?
 Each year our parish applies for a Viability Grant from the Archdiocese funded by the ACA.
-This year, we were awarded $50,000 to help us pay down our debt.
+In 2017, we were awarded $50,000 to help us pay down our debt.
 The ACA has awarded us a grant for this purpose for the past several years.
-These factors all help us when we are writing for the grant proposal:
+These factors all help us when we are writing the grant proposal:

 - % family participation